-Learning Goal: Upon successful completion of the B.S.B.A. with an option in public accounting, students are able to analyze and integrate tools of the accounting problems associated with financial statements.
+Learning Goal: Upon successful completion of the B.S.B.A. with a concentration in public accounting, students are able to analyze and integrate tools of the accounting problems associated with financial statements.

-Learning Objectives: Toward achieving this option's learning goal, students:
+Learning Objectives: Toward achieving this concentration's learning goal, students: